jakobzhao/geog458/readme.md

 During these two weeks, each group will focusing on their final projects.
 The instructors are avaiable during the office hour, the normal lecture period to help with each group on their final projects.

-### Week 11: Final Project Presentations and Course Summary
+### Week 11: Final collaborative Project Presentations

 Durint the last two meeting sessions, each group will present their final projects.